create3000/x_ite/docs/_posts/components/NURBS/NurbsSwungSurface.md

 NurbsSwungSurface contains a profileCurve and a trajectoryCurve [X3DNurbsControlCurveNode].

-The NurbsSwungSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available from X3D version 3.0 or later.
+The NurbsSwungSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy